AI customer service

 When to Choose Freshdesk

-Choose Freshdesk when your e-commerce team has outgrown a shared inbox, needs multi-channel coverage, and wants a balance of features, automation, and reasonable per-agent pricing.
-Read the Freshdesk reviews breakdown for more on real user experiences.
+Choose Freshdesk when your team has outgrown a shared inbox, needs multi-channel coverage, and wants reasonable per-agent pricing.

 Pricing

-It connects to e-commerce platforms like Shopify and Magento, pulls order context, and uses AI to draft, route, or fully automate ticket replies based on policy.
+It connects to Shopify and Magento, pulls order context, and uses AI to draft, route, or fully automate ticket replies based on policy, so brands get automation without migrating off their existing help desk.

 Key Features

-- Native integrations with Gorgias, Zendesk, Freshdesk, and Help Scout layer AI on top of existing setups
+• Native integrations with Gorgias, Zendesk, and Freshdesk layer AI on top of existing setups.

-- Policy-based automation lets e-commerce brands define when AI fully resolves versus when it drafts for human review
+• Policy-based automation lets brands define when AI fully resolves versus when it drafts for human review.

 Pros

-- Layers AI on existing help desks without forcing e-commerce brands to migrate or rebuild ticket workflows entirely
+• Layers AI on existing help desks without forcing brands to migrate or rebuild ticket workflows.

-- Strong e-commerce-specific training with prebuilt automation flows for common DTC queries, returns, and policy responses
+• Strong e-commerce-specific training with prebuilt automation flows for common DTC queries and policy responses.

-- Pricing tied to AI resolutions rather than seat counts, aligning cost with actual value delivered to teams
+• Pricing tied to AI resolutions rather than seat counts, aligning cost with actual value delivered.

 Cons

-- Adds another tool to maintain on top of existing help desk, increasing integration and admin overhead
+• Adds another tool to maintain on top of an existing help desk, increasing integration overhead.

-- Only as good as the underlying help desk, inheriting limitations of Gorgias, Zendesk, or Freshdesk setups
+• Only as good as the underlying help desk, inheriting the limitations of Gorgias, Zendesk, or Freshdesk.

 Best Use Case